GoogleCloudPlatform/community/tutorials/how-to-roll-your-app-engine-managed-vms-app-back-to-a-previous-version-part-1.md

 ---
-title: How to Roll Your App Engine Managed VMs App Back to a Previous Version Part 1
+title: How to Roll Your App Engine Flexible Environment App Back to a Previous Version
+description: Learn how to utilize versions and rollbacks in App Engine Flexible Environment
 author: jmdobry
 tags: App Engine
 date_published: 12/18/2015